How to Replace Analog Thermostat with Digital?

 Why Analog Thermostat Is Bad?

-Analog Thermostats are not accurate and can deviate by a few degrees from the set temperature resulting in an additional energy cost and with a larger bill.
+Analog Thermostats are inaccurate and can deviate by a few degrees from the set temperature, resulting in an additional energy cost and a larger bill.
 Therefore, it is desirable to replace them with digital ones.

-Some people are used to their old thermostats, that they have been using them so many times during the years.
-At that same time, you were worried about how much the energy bill will be, unknowing the analog thermostat you have was wasting more money and energy than it should.
+Some people are so used to their old thermostats that they have used them many times over the years.
+At that same time, you were worried about how much the energy bill would be, knowing that your analog thermostat was wasting more money and energy than it should.

-This extra expense, particularly in the winter months, was caused by the analog thermostat, which didn’t hold the close temperature span you desired.
-Therefore, you raised and lowered the thermostat setting as much as four or five degrees each time to meet your needs.
+This extra expense, particularly in winter, was caused by the analog thermostat, which didn’t hold the close temperature span you desired.
+Therefore, to meet your needs, you raised and lowered the thermostat setting as much as four or five degrees each time.

 Therefore, the digital thermostat is a must-have in every house.
 Save cash, preserve energy, go green.